We are responsible for providing work health and safety, public safety and state-based industrial relations services across South Australia.

 As a regulator, we are responsible for ensuring work health and safety and public safety standards are met.
 Our inspectors provide support to help businesses and industries improve work health and safety practices.
 Inspectors are there to make sure that you stay safe and will notify you if a health and safety issue has been detected in your industry.

-Unfortunately accidents and incidents do happen.
+Unfortunately incidents do happen.
 If breaches of laws are detected, inspectors will take the appropriate action to ensure health and safety issues do not occur in future.

 Visits by a health and safety inspector

-We have a team of inspectors to ensure your workplace remains safe, especially after an accident or incident.
-Whilst our inspectors can issue penalty notices their role is primarily to educate, investigate and to provide answers and solutions if an accident or incident occurs.
+We have a team of inspectors to ensure your workplace remains safe, especially after an incident.
+Whilst our inspectors can issue penalty notices their role is primarily to investigate and to provide answers and solutions if an incident occurs.

 If a SafeWork SA inspector visits your premises you are required to: